-Anyone aged 12 years and over with HIV/AIDS with a current CD4 count of under 200.
+Anyone over 12 with HIV/AIDS with a current CD4 count of under 200.

 Primary or acquired cellular combined immune deficiencies (those with low lymphocytes or functional lymphocyte disorder).

 Stem cell transplant in the 24 months before vaccination.

 Those with stem cell transplant over 24 months before vaccination but had ongoing immunosuppression or graft vs host disease.